RVCC Information Literacy Assessment

 How difficult is the test?
 The test is designed to ensure that all students meet a common, basic level of competency in information literacy.
 There is an information literacy tutorial called “TILT” available in Blackboard as well as on the college’s website.
 The questions that students seem to have the most trouble with are the ones that ask them to look at and evaluate resources like books or websites.
 So being observant and taking your time will help you do better.

 How do I know my score?
 When you finish the test, you will see a message along these lines: "You answered 26 out of 29 questions correctly."

 ACRL IL Framework

-Adopted from the Association of College and Research Libraries: “Information Literacy Competency Standards for Higher Education”
+From The Association of College and Research Libraries Framework for Information Literacy for Higher Education

 This Framework for Information Literacy for Higher Education (Framework) grows out of a belief that information literacy as an educational reform movement will realize its potential only through a richer, more complex set of core ideas.
 During the fifteen years since the publication of the Information Literacy Competency Standards for Higher Education,1 academic librarians and their partners in higher education associations have developed learning outcomes, tools, and resources that some institutions have deployed to infuse information literacy concepts and skills into their curricula.